Urakami Cathedral [浦上天主堂]

-Urakami Cathedral is the Japan's greatest Roman Catholic church, and is
+Urakami Cathedral is the Japan's greatest Roman Catholic church.

-Since the early 17th century, Christianity had been banned.
+Since the early 17th century, Christianity had been banned in Japan.

 But hidden Christians had been alive in Urakami district.